The Boy with No Name

-The Boy with No Name is the fifth studio album by Scottish rock band Travis.
+The Boy with No Name is the fifth studio album by the Scottish rock band Travis.
 The album was released on 7 May 2007 through Epic Records.
 This is Travis first album in which other members contributed to songwriting, rather than the frontman Fran Healy, who was the sole songwriter across their past four albums.
 The album sold over 442,900 copies worldwide.

 Background

 The name of the album came about when lead singer Fran Healy and his partner Nora were deciding on a name for their newly born son.
 During this time, he sent a photo of his son to a friend by email and labeled the photo "The Boy with No Name".
 Healy revealed this on The Chris Moyles Show during an interview.
 Healy has also revealed in pre-album release performances that some tracks are influenced by his developing family status, such as "My Eyes" being about his new son or "Battleships" referring to ups and downs of relationships.

 Travis dedicated this album to the Abbey Road Studios chief master engineer Chris Blair and British world champion rally driver Richard Burns, who died of a brain tumour at the age of 34 in 2005.

 During the recording, the band discovered they were in the same studio as British band Feeder but in different rooms.
 (Feeder were recording what would be their fifth studio album Pushing the Senses.)
 It occurred to Fran and Dougie they should help Feeder with their album and provided backing vocals for the final chorus of the first single, "Tumble and Fall".

 For the track "Under the Moonlight", backing vocals were recorded by singer-songwriter KT Tunstall, and "Battleships" features backing vocals by Julia Stone.